Merrick County, Nebraska Records

 Merrick County, NE Courthouse

 The following dates indicates what vital, land, probate, and court records are in Merrick county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Merrick County Clerk has Marriage Records from 1869.
 The County Clerk is responsible for Marriage Licenses and can also be expected to hold delayed birth registrations.
 Other records of interest to the researcher include military discharges, voter registrations, estray notices, marks and brands, physician’s registers, farm and ranch names, and school registers.